uxsolutions/bootstrap-datepicker/README.md

 Number, String.
 Default: 0, 'days'

 Set a limit for the view mode.
-Accepts: 'days' (default), 'months', 'years', 0 for days, 1 for months and 2 for years.
+Accepts: 'days' or 0, 'months' or 1, and 'years' or 2.
 Gives the ability to pick only a month or an year.
-The default day is set to the 1st and the default month is January when the minViewMode is set to months and years.
+The day is set to the 1st for 'months', and the month is set to January for 'years'.

 ### todayBtn